THE QUEENAN LAW FIRMExperienced. Respected.Successful.

 TEXAS PERSONAL INJURY, BUSINESS, AND FAMILY LAWYERS REPRESENTING CLIENTS ACROSS TEXAS

 Our team of aggressive, strategic litigators is available to assist with Texans’ legal needs from our law offices located in Arlington and Houston.
-The Arlington, TX personal injury attorneys at The Queenan Law Firm, P.C. strive to establish long-lasting relationships and trust by providing responsive, high-quality legal representation to clients for an array of practice areas.
+The Texas personal injury attorneys at The Queenan Law Firm, P.C. strive to establish long-lasting relationships and trust by providing responsive, high-quality legal representation to clients for an array of practice areas.
 If you or a family member needs guidance with a personal injury, family law, or business litigation concern, you will know where to turn.
 Our attorneys are committed to protecting and enforcing our clients’ legal rights, liberty, and future.

 What to Expect in a Personal Injury Case in Texas

 When you file a personal injury lawsuit, you will start your case by working with your attorney to explain the details of the accident or injury to the court.
 Your initial consultation with your lawyer will help give us an idea of what happened and what your case might be worth.
 After you agree to work with us, we can start building your case and getting all the details we need as to what happened and what damages you deserve.
 We will then compile those details into a “complaint” and file it with the court.

 We will also have to “serve” the defendants in your case with the proper paperwork.
 This gives them a chance to respond to our filing and refute the claims.
 Many cases can go back and forth for a few rounds of filings.
 There, our attorneys will insist that the case should move to trial and the defense will try to claim that, even if everything we said is true, you should still lose the claim.
 Sometimes, these cases go to oral arguments, and we will appear in court on your behalf to address these motions.